 This rating category consists of properties that are exclusively for rural use.
-This category is the base rate by which all other UV rated properties are assessed.
+This category is the base UV rate by which all other UV rated properties are assessed.
 Other UV rating categories have a higher demand for Shire resources than properties in the UV - Rural rating category.
-This category is expected to contribute 0.59% of the total rates to be raised for 2022/23.